 Before anything else, you need to do the following:

 - Review your credit report.
-You can get it for free at Borrowell.
+You can get it for free from Equifax Canada and TransUnion Canada.
 Note: the request does not affect your score.
 If there are errors, reach out to your creditors to have your account updated.

 - Tweak your credit utilization.
 One thing that impacts your credit rating is the percentage of your available credit in use.
 Make sure you’re carrying a low debt load and resist maxing out your cards.
 If your credit utilization is high, consider getting a limit increase.
 If this isn’t available to you, another strategy is to become an authorized user on someone else’s account.
 For example, a trusted family member or friend may add your name to their credit card account, thus increasing the amount of credit available to you and lowering your utilization rate.
 Just be sure you don’t spend against this credit!